gitter-badger/redux500/README.md

 ```
 .
-├── index.js            # Starts the express server and, on dev, the webpack dev server
+├── index.js            # Starts the express server and the webpack dev server
-├── settings.js         # Basic settings for the server, such as port, host, etc
 ├── src
 │   ├── client.js       # Entry point for the browser
 │   ├── server.js       # Starts the express server and render the pages server-side